omfmartin/pocket-book-dictionary/README.md

    - `--batch-size`: Number of files to process in each batch (default: 1000)
    - `--temp-dir`: Directory for temporary files (default: system temp directory)
    - `--excluded-sections`: Sections to exclude from extraction (default: Translations, Miscellany, See also, etc.)
+   - `--scripts`: Filter files by writing system (e.g., latin, cyrillic, greek, chinese, japanese)

 ### Performance Considerations

-- Increase `--batch-size` for faster processing, but higher memory usage
+- **Script Filtering**: Use `--scripts` to dramatically reduce processing time by only including relevant writing systems
+  - Available options: latin, cyrillic, greek, chinese, japanese, korean, arabic, hebrew, devanagari, thai
+  - For example, when working with Russian entries, use `--scripts cyrillic` to skip non-Cyrillic words
+  - For Western European languages, use `--scripts latin` to focus on Latin alphabet words

+- **Optimized Processing**: The converter uses lxml for HTML parsing (5-10x faster than BeautifulSoup)

-- Adjust `-j` (jobs) based on your CPU cores for optimal performance
+- **Parallel Processing**: Adjust `-j` (jobs) based on your CPU cores for optimal performance
-- The script uses a two-phase approach to efficiently process large datasets:
-  1. Initial scan to identify valid entries
-  2. Detailed processing of only valid entries
+  - For modern multi-core processors, values between 8-16 can significantly improve speed

+- **Batch Size**: Increase `--batch-size` for faster processing, but higher memory usage
+  - Values between 5000-10000 offer good performance on systems with 16GB+ RAM

-- For very large dictionaries, consider processing directory by directory
+- **Workflow Strategy**: For very large dictionaries, consider:
+  1. First filtering by script to reduce the dataset
+  2. Processing directory by directory with appropriate batch sizes
+  3. Combining outputs for final conversion

 ### Conversion to PocketBook Format